jamiewell/Type-on-Strap/pages/about.md

 tags: [About, Test]
 ---

-This blog is eager to show what I`ve learnt and introduce new staks and so on.
+To be the data engineer.
-Cheeers mate!
+I`d love to show what I`ve learnt and introduce new skills and etc.